| Home | Trees | Indices | Help |

 For constructively representing a language, use a FiniteTransitionSystem.
 A transition system operates only in generator mode, producing a language (possibly non-deterministically).

-For controllers, use a FiniteStateMachine
+For controllers, use a FiniteStateMachine,

 because it maps input words (input port valuations) to outputs (output